-Despite every care being taken to ensure the accuracy of this schedule, it is probable that some errors exist.
-Should you notice an error it will be appreciated if you would inform your local hospital of the error, so that a correction can be made with the next issue.
+Every care is taken in the preparation of this schedule.
+However, should you notice an error it will be appreciated if you would inform your local hospital of the error, so that a correction can be made with the next issue.